kratos606/codekombat/README.md

     ```
     The app will be running on [http://localhost:5000](http://localhost:5000).

+### Docker

+You can run CodeKombat using Docker.
+This provides an isolated environment to execute the application.

+1. Build the Docker image:
+    ```bash
+    docker build -f Dockerfile.dind -t codekombat .
+    ```

+2. Run the Docker container:
+    ```bash
+    docker run -it -p 80:80 -p 5173:5173 -p 443:443 --privileged codekombat
+    ```
+    - The `--privileged` flag is used to give the container extended privileges.
+Ensure this is necessary for your use case.
+    - The application will be accessible through the ports you've mapped (e.g., `http://localhost`).

 ### Client-Side Development
 The client is already built.
 To update the client side during development:
 1. Update the `app.config.js` file in the `client-vite` folder with the backend URL.